xorbitsai/inference/doc/source/user_guide/launch.rst

 Traditional Multi-Instance Deployment：

-When you have multiple GPU cards, each capable of hosting one model instance, you can set the number of instances equal to the number of GPUs.
+Before v1.15.0：When you have multiple GPU cards, each capable of hosting one model instance, you can set the number of instances equal to the number of GPUs.
 For example:

 - 2 GPUs, 2 instances: Each GPU runs one model instance
 - 4 GPUs, 4 instances: Each GPU runs one model instance

-.. versionadded:: v1.12.0
+.. versionadded:: v1.15.0

 Introduce a new environment variable: